Peter Nielsen (botanist)

 He was born at a farm in Vonsbæk parish in the Duchy of Schleswig.
 He graduated in 1857 from Jelling Statsseminarium in Vejle.
 He was employed at Flakkebjerg Institute from 1857-1859.
 In 1859, he became a school teacher at Ørslev in Zealand, where he studied the local flora.
 He was particularly interested in plants useful to agriculture and in plant pathogens.
 He was a prolific writer on these topics.
 He undertook meticulous studies of rust fungi.

 He was the first to describe the host alternation of Puccinia poarum between grasses and Tussilago farfara.

+He issued the exsiccata Exsiccatsamling af Characeer navnlig fra Danmark utgivne af P. Nielsen.